Token Transactions Accounting

 Airdrop to community (no service received) Marketing expense or zero if truly nominal Marketing expense at FMV; or nil if tokens have near-zero value FMV at airdrop date if observable; else zero

-Liquidity Mining Rewards — Monthly Accounting
+Liquidity Mining Programme — Monthly Accounting

 DR COGS — Liquidity Mining Rewards: €90,000